gmume/MENTORING3/readme.md

 #### December
 ### New attempt with scriptable objects
-Because of too many problems that weren't solvable for me, I decided no to try to implement a p5.js code in Unity anymore.
+Because of too many problems that weren't solvable for me, I decided not to try to implement a p5.js code in Unity anymore.
 So I searched for a better idea and found one.
-In the tutorial from Board To Bits Games Ben shows, how a flock can be realized in an modular way in Unity.
+In the tutorial from Board To Bits Games Ben shows, how a flock can be realized in a modular way in Unity.
 Therefore he uses scriptable objects.
-I heard of them bevore and was happy to give these a shot.
+I heard of them before and was happy to give these a shot.
 The tutorial project is build in 2D, but I wanted to do it in 3D, so I had to do minor editing.

 ### Creating Boids
 To create the flock I wrote a class Boid that takes a vector to move to the next position.
-In the Flock class are all the boids handled and every element of the boids behavior will inherit from the scriptable object FlockBehavior.
+In the class Flock are all the boids handled and every element of the boids behavior will inherit from the scriptable object FlockBehavior.

 public abstract class FlockBehavior : ScriptableObject
 {
-    public abstract Vector3 CalculateMove(Boid boid, List<Transform> context, Flock flock); //context means other Boids or obstacles
+public abstract Vector3 CalculateMove(Boid boid, List<Transform> context, Flock flock);
 }

 When implementing the three rules of a flock every boid has to know about its neighbors.
 Therefore the Flock class submits a list of nearby neightbor transforms to the Boid.
 As a result we can see, that every boid is aware of its neightbors.
 In the picture the boids color turns more red the more of them it has.
 ![Keeping track on neighbors](content\FLOCK2\02_KeepingTrackOnNeighbors.png "Keeping track on neighbors")